- Northeastern: 09/14/2020

 - Describe the resources required for project planning and implementation (thinking beyond finances) and how you might access these.

 - Outcomes and Dissemination: Anticipated outcomes or products of this project and your plan to share your results with your partner organization, within the Northeastern community, and more broadly.
+Bridge-Builder recipients should plan to present their projects at RISE and should use this section of the application to consider other avenues for sharing.

 - Evaluation: The plan that will be used to evaluate the project’s outcomes.
 The plan should specify the criteria that will be used to measure the success and impact of the project.
 Include both qualitative and quantitative criteria, if possible.